 The basis to no churn ice cream making are pretty standard.
 All you need is whipped cream and (sweetened) condensed milk.
 It’s that simple.
 If you don’t have any other ingredients at hand, you’re good to go with those two.
 You don’t even need an electric mixer if you’re up for some exercise with a hand whisk.
 What you need, obviously, is a freezer.
 And a container – preferably one made of metal for better chilling.
 Square or rectangular cake pans (especially loaf pans) are great for this.

 To make London fog ice cream you need to play with two key flavours: Earl Grey tea and vanilla.
 In this London fog ice cream recipe the Earl Grey tea is steeped directly in the cream, to release its full flavour right into one of the two key ingredients.
+It’s what we’re doing also in Earl Grey panna cotta, by the way.
 As for the vanilla, in this London fog ice cream I have used real vanilla bean, whereas in the beverage I usually go with vanilla syrup.

 Earl grey flavoured cream